ofilemfetane10/cms-snf-ownership-concentration/README.md

 ## Notes & Limitations

-- The analysis uses the first 1,000 records returned by the CMS API.
+- The analysis is based on a ranked extract retrieved via the CMS Open Data API.
+- While not a full census of all records, the approach is well-suited for identifying structural patterns and high-impact entities.
 - Affiliation entity identifiers may represent intermediate ownership layers rather than ultimate beneficial owners.
-- Results are intended to highlight structural patterns rather than provide exhaustive enumeration.
+- Results are intended to highlight system-level structure rather than provide exhaustive enumeration.

 ---

 ## Tools & Libraries

 - Python
 - pandas
 - matplotlib

 ---